jsoma/hardboiled/README.md

 A **headless browser** like [PhantomJS](http://phantomjs.org).

 **Clue files** are JSON-y files describing different technologies.
 They live (or will live) cluttered in various subdirectories in `/clues/`, although you can specify other directories if you'd like.
+You can see the clues we've amassed so far in  [clues.md](https://github.com/jsoma/hardboiled/blob/master/clues.md).

 We can only detect as many technologies as we have clues for, so please be a hero and contribute wicked-awesome clues.